datacarpentry/image-processing/episodes/02-image-basics.md

 To get started let's see an example of how different dimensions of information combine to produce a set of pixels using a 4 X 4 matrix with 3 dimensions for the colours red, green, and blue.
-Rather than loading it from a file, we will generate this example using numpy.
+Rather than loading it from a file, we will generate this example using NumPy.

 ```python
 # set the random seed so we all get the same matrix